Connected Network Model for the Mechanical Loss of Amorphous Materials: Discussion

 \section{Discussion}

 Motivated by the observation of a connected network of inherent structures coupled by thermally activated transitions in samples of amorphous solids, we have developed a rigorous generalization of the 50 year old TLS model of mechanical loss.
 Taking a nonequilibrium thermodynamic perspective, the dynamics of the discrete state network of inherent structures is described by a master equation (eq.~\eqref{eq: ME General}) for the time dependent probabilities, ultimately leading to an explicit expression for the energy dissipated in a single cycle of an acoustic oscillation (eq.~\eqref{eq: Heat}).
+The connected network model can describe hypercubic networks that would be formed by entirely independent TLS, but generalizes to TLS interacting via elastic or electrostatic forces and interacting multi-level systems in general.

 The mechanical loss predicted in Fig.~\ref{fig: Combined_Heat} at $300$K and $1$kHz are of order $Q_{CN}^{-1} \sim10^{-1}$ and $\sim 10^{0}$ for a-Si and a-TiO$_{2}$ respectively.
 Experimental estimates for the mechanical loss of a-Si can vary significantly depending on film thickness and preparations conditions, ranging from $\sim10^{-3}$ for poorly annealed to $\sim 10^{-5}$ for well annealed samples~\cite{liu2014hydrogen,granata2020amorphous,molina2021}.
 This is a crucial factor to take into account when comparing our numerical predictions quantitatively to experiments, since the timescales accessible in MD simulations are significantly shorter than experimental protocols.